cakephp/phinx/docs/install.rst

     php composer.phar install --no-dev

-Create a folder in your project directory called "migrations" with adequate permissions, it is where your migration files will be located and should be writable.
+Create a folder in your project directory called ``migrations`` with adequate permissions.
+It is where your migration files will live and should be writable.

 Phinx can now be executed from within your project: